pku-typst/ichigo/src/lib.typ

 /// - author-names (array | str): the array of author names, default to `""`
 /// - heading-numberings (array): the heading numbering format, default to `(none, none, "(1)", "a.")`
 /// - title-style (str | none): expected to be `"whole-page"`, `none` or `"simple"`, default to `"whole-page"`
+/// - theme-name (str): the name of the theme, default to `"simple"`
+/// - custom-theme (any): the custom theme function, default to `none`
 /// - opt (arguments): other options, including theme-specific options
 /// -> doc
 #let config(